MTCMarketing/freelancer--abdul-rehman/requirement--containerization.md

 # Containerization
 Each container will be its own component.

-## Requirement - full width
+## Conceptulization
-The container will contain only the following:
+The container is meant to be desined for moduality, i.e I want to have the ability to reuse a websites section containers like these in oher

 - background colors
 - background gradients
 - abstract background shapes and/or animations